SORT/MAP/FILTER OPTIMIZATION CASE STUDY

 Discovery & analysis

-I wanted to take a look at how online travel competitors and other brands incorporated sorting, maps and filtering into their mobile experiences to identify common design patterns and see how they solved for easy access of these functions.
+I wanted to take a look at how online travel competitors and different brands incorporated sorting, maps and filtering into their mobile experiences to identify common design patterns and see how they solved for easy access of these functions.

 hi